-All together, Utah’s five refineries produce 168,000 barrels a day of refining capacity.
+All together, Utah’s five refineries are capable of producing 209,100 barrels a day.

 The safety of its employees is critical to Utah’s refineries, as the employees are their most valued assets.
 When you compare facts from the Bureau of Labor Statistics it’s easy to see how safe refineries are compared to jobs in the food manufacturing, agriculture, or professional and business services.

 Safety is the highest priority for the refining industry, and their safety record is concrete evidence of its commitment to continuously improving its performance.
 They have reduced its injury and illness rate by 66% since 2001, and it remains 87% lower than the average rate across all manufacturing sectors.